DL4Jets/DeepJetCore/environment/README.md

  ./setupEnv.sh deepjetLinux3.conda

+if you have GPU access also do:

+ ./setupEnv.sh deepjetLinux3.conda gpu

 Each time before running, the environment should be activated and the PYTHONPATH needs to be adapted.
 This can be easily done for zsh/bash/sh shells with